Kanchan2022/Uber-Data-Engineering-Project/README.md

-# Uber-Data-Engineering-Project
+# End-to-End Analytics Platform Using NYC TLC Trip Data
 ## Overview

-This project is an end-to-end data engineering pipeline built as part of my upskilling into data engineering.
+This project is an end-to-end data engineering pipeline built to support analytics at scale.
 It uses publicly available NYC Taxi & Limousine Commission (TLC) trip data (Yellow-taxi Oct'2025) to ingest, transform, and model data for analytics.

 Data source:
 https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page